cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 ## Conditional Access

-**Business case:** A password and MFA treat every sign-in the same way, even though not every sign-in has the same risk.
-Conditional Access lets the business apply rules based on user, device, location, and resource, which fits a Zero Trust approach much better than relying on defaults alone.
+**Business case:** Traditional authentication methods, such as passwords and multifactor authentication (MFA), apply the same authentication requirements to every sign-in, regardless of the level of risk.
+Conditional Access enables organisations to enforce access policies based on signals such as the user, device, location, application, and sign-in risk.
+This allows organisations to apply Zero Trust principles by verifying each access request based on its context rather than relying on static authentication requirements alone.

 **What a business typically needs to control:** At minimum, most organisations want to enforce MFA, restrict access by location, require stronger controls for privileged accounts, and block legacy authentication.
 That is the set of controls this lab is building toward.